-- Level 2 Observable market based inputs or unobservable inputs that are corroborated by market data.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted market prices for identical assets in active markets that the plan has the ability to access. - Level 2 Observable market based inputs or unobservable inputs that are corroborated by market data.
 Inputs to the valuation methodology include - quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets or liabilities in inactive markets; - inputs other than quoted prices that are observable for the asset or liability; - inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Unobservable inputs that are unobservable and not corroborated by market data.